 Municipal Solar Photovoltaic Overlay Subdistrict – This district shall consist of the following land and parcels: All municipally-owned land and parcels, buildings and structures within the boundaries of the Industrial Extensive (IE), Business (B), Business Industrial (BI), Agricultural (A), and all Residential (RE, RT, RS, RU) Zoning Districts shown on the Zoning Map and as described in Article 3 elsewhere in this Bylaw.

-§ 300-19.5 Scope of authority.
+§ 300-10.4.4Scope of authority.

 The Solar Photovoltaic Facilities Overlay District (PVOD) shall be considered as overlying other use districts established by this Bylaw.
 Within the PVOD, the requirements of the underlying district continue to apply such as all uses permissible and as regulated within the underlying district, including uses requiring site plan approval and all uses permitted by special permit in the underlying district at that location may be allowed upon the issuance of a special permit by the designated special permit granting authority under such conditions as the Board may require, except as may be specifically superseded herein and in the table below.